Learn more about the ACHA friends and supporters we have lost - or submit a memorial for our website for someone you have loved and lost.

 This page is dedicated to the ACHA family and friends whom we have lost.
 You can read their profiles here.
 We also invite you to submit a memorial on someone you loved who lived with ACHD for this website.

-Please send your memorial submission (photo optional) to email@example.com with the name of the lost loved one, along with your name and contact information.
-Recommended length of the submission is 500 words or less.
+Please send your memorial submission to firstname.lastname@example.org.
+Include the name of the person you are memorializing, along with your name and contact information.
+We encourage you to send a picture, but that is optional.
+Please keep your submission to 500 words or less.

 Bonnie was born on February 16, 1957, with pulmonary atresia, pulmonary hypertension, tetralogy of Fallot, and anemia.
 She had a BT shunt in 1986 at Hahnemann Hospital in Philadelphia, PA.
 She had many battles with chronic and acute pneumonia over the years and tried to become a candidate for lung/heart transplant.
 Bonnie passed away on April 13, 2001, at age 44.